-Colby Jack Cheese is a classic American style cheese.
-These cheeses are a refined and concentrated type which became quite common in the early 1900s.
+Colby Jack Cheese is a classic American-style cheese.
+These cheeses are a refined and concentrated type that became quite common in the early 1900s.
 It is incredibly different from traditional cheeses and so, was tagged ‘American Cheese’ by federal law.

-Other American type cheese are American slices (Pasteurized cheese).
+Other American-type cheeses are American slices (Pasteurized cheese).
 It is a concentrated cheese made by blending two or more cheeses such as cheddar cheese, Colby cheese, granular cheese and other similar cheeses.
 It has an excellent melting capacity, a smooth feel and a salty flavor.
 It is usually yellow or white in color and is mostly in packaged in slices or chunks.

 This cheese is a blend of two mellowed cheeses; Colby cheese and Monterey Jack cheese.
 It is a fine and semi-soft American cheese made from pasteurized milk.
 It is made from one of the best technique or recipe of American cheeses.
 It gathers the finest chunk of the Colby cheese and Monterey Jack cheese, blends them together and serves a sweetened and mellowed Colby Jack Cheese.

 It is a distinct blend of similar but uniquely different cheese flavors otherwise referred to as Co-jack.
 It is uniquely mild and slightly sweet.
 It could also be quite buttery and milky.
 The cheese appears quite appealing in a marbled mix of orange and white color.
 It melts and blends well with other cheeses.